AndrewJBateman/react-app-cryptocurrency/README.md

 ## General info

 Lists prices of cryptocurrencies, depending on setup of API http request.
+Here a range of cryptocurrency proces are listed againgst the US dollar.

 ## Screenshots